Benefits of this course

 This module will provide you with in-depth knowledge of the specialised areas of clinical and solicitors’ negligence in practice.
 You will develop your civil litigation and advocacy skills in the context of complex claims in both the High Court and County Court.

-Employment Law (10 credits)
+Employment Law and Practice (10 credits)

 This module provides you with practice-based knowledge of the substantive law relating to individual employment rights.
 The course will equip you with the practical skills and procedural knowledge that you will need at the start of a training contract.